Lillian, A True Story

 “A beautifully written story of poverty, trans generational abuse, mental illness, and the healing power of love, science, and spirituality.”

-This is the true life story of Lillian Mason who developed Multiple Personality Disorder due to severe childhood abuse.
+The true life story of Lillian Mason who developed Multiple Personality Disorder due to severe childhood abuse.

 Reviewed in the United States on March 10, 2024